-Venice Ng Williams is a mixed-methods prevention researcher at CU Anschutz's Prevention Research Center for Family & Child Health and Adjunct Instructor in Health Systems, Management & Policy at the Colorado School of Public Health.
-She is defending her PhD in Health Services Research this fall.
-Her research relates to improving the implementation of Nurse-Family Partnership through cross-sector collaboration and systems integration.
-Venice has a range of experience in health services research, including conducting health impact assessments to inform child welfare policy, evaluating systems-change interventions with Urban Indian health centers and developing collegiate tobacco control policies.
+Venice Ng Williams is an Assistant Professor of Pediatrics at the Prevention Research Center for Family & Child Health at University of Colorado Anschutz Medical Campus.
+Her research relates to improving the implementation of home visiting programs like Nurse-Family Partnership through mixed methods, cross-sector collaboration, and systems integration.
+Dr. Williams has a range of experience in health services research, including conducting health impact assessments to inform child welfare policy, evaluating systems-change interventions with Urban Indian health centers, and developing collegiate tobacco control policies.

-Venice received her BA in Psychology and Sociology from the University of British Columbia and her MPH from UCLA.
-She is passionate about working with communities to improve health and excited to serve as Communications Liaison for the PHSR IG this year.
+Dr. Williams received her BA in Psychology and Sociology from the University of British Columbia, M.P.H. from UCLA, and Ph.D. in Health Services Research from the Colorado School of Public Health.
+She is passionate about working with communities to improve health outcomes among families experiencing adversities.